CI-Gamers-Club/Club-Resources/README.md

-E# CI Gamers Club Training
+# CI Gamers Club Training
 These are the resources members should become familiar with before starting game development.
 Table of Contents:
 - [General](#general)